chmielulu/hardwareteam.pl/README.md

 # Hardware Team

 Storefront for an online store, which I had the pleasure to work on.
-Unfortunately, but the project didn't bomb and I wasn't able to finish it.
+Unfortunately, but the project bombed and I wasn't able to finish it.
 You can view a preview using this [link](https://trusting-bassi-7f34f4.netlify.app/).

 ![Screenshot from homepage](https://github.com/chmielulu/hardwareteam.pl/blob/main/assets/screenshot.png?raw=true)